scipion-em/docs/docs/developer/creating-a-protocol.rst

 dynamically using Python reflection tools.
 So, when a new protocol class is added, it is automatically available to the whole system.

-Manage protocol location in protocol tree:
+Manage protocol location in the protocol tree:
 ------------------------------------------

-If you want your protocol to appear in an specific position in the protocol tree in the left pane of the projects GUI, you may need to do some configuration setup.
+If you want your protocol to appear in a specific position in the protocol tree in the left pane of the projects GUI, you may need to do some configuration setup.
 This is performed with the :ref:`protocols.conf file<protocols.conf>`.

-Writing Tests for your Protocol
+Writing Tests for Your protocol
 -------------------------------

 Writing tests is the best way to develop from the beginning.
 It will help to cover different use cases of your functions (or protocols in this case).
-It they are run automatically, they will help to detect bugs introduced in future changes.
+If they are run automatically, they will help to detect bugs introduced in future changes.

 Here is the test for this protocol: